Miss World 1996

 Miss World 1996, the 46th edition of the Miss World pageant, took place at the M. Chinnaswamy Stadium, Bengaluru, India on 23 November 1996.

 At the end of the event, Irene Skliva of Greece was crowned as Miss World 1996 by Jacqueline Aguilera of Venezuela.
 Skliva was the first Greek to win the title.
+The first and second runners-up was Carolina Arango of Colombia and Anuska Prado of Brazil.

 Contestants from eighty-eighty countries and territories participated in this year's pageant.
 The pageant was hosted by Richard Steinmetz and Ruby Bhatia.

 Background

 Controversy

 The event was organised by ABCL which was led by Amitabh Bachchan.
 The beauty pageant saw resistance by several groups due to the perceived culture clash.
 However, due to support of the local government, the event was held successfully.

 Selection of participants

 Debuts, returns, and withdrawals

-This edition saw the debut of Bonaire, Bosnia and Herzegovina, and Macedonia, and the return of Grenada, Kenya, Nigeria, Uganda, Urugauy and Yugoslavia; Grenada, which last competed in 1970, Yugoslavia last competed in 1991, Uganda and Urugauy last competed in 1993 and Kenya and Nigeria last competed in 1994.
+This edition saw the debut of Bonaire, Bosnia and Herzegovina, and Macedonia, and the return of Grenada, Kenya, Nigeria, Uganda, Uruguay and Yugoslavia; Grenada, which last competed in 1970, Yugoslavia last competed in 1991, Uganda and Urugauy last competed in 1993 and Kenya and Nigeria last competed in 1994.

 Bahamas, Barbados, Bermuda, Cayman Islands and Denmark, withdrew from the competition.